-Probably you are already familiar with famous DS1052E hack where guys were able to double and even triple bandwidth.
+Probably you are already familiar with the famous DS1052E hack where guys were able to double and even triple bandwidth.
 It happens that on my table is DS1022CD scope with 25MHz analog bandwidth.
 And this hack doesn’t apply to my model.
-We all know that same series Rigol oscilloscope models tend to have same hardware weather they are 25MHz, 50MHz or 100MHz analog bandwidth.
-Of course sampling rate (400MHz) stays the same.
-So it all lies in software.
-I felt that someone will figure out how to do this with this pretty old oscilloscope.
-And here it is – a hackaday pointed to a great news – simple way of changing model from DS1022CD to DS1102CD which converts analog bandwidth from 25MHz to 100MHz.
+We all know that the same series Rigol oscilloscope models tend to have identical hardware, whether 25MHz, 50MHz or 100MHz analog bandwidth.
+Of course, the sampling rate (400MHz) stays the same.
+So it all lies in the software.
+I felt that someone would figure out how to do this with this pretty old oscilloscope.
+And here it is – a hackaday pointed to a piece of great news – a simple way of changing the model from DS1022CD to DS1102CD, which converts analog bandwidth from 25MHz to 100MHz.
 This is quite a step without spending a penny.
 Andreas Schuler (aka Krater) shared a simple method of doing this without using any serial interfaces and firmware updates.
 By following his step by step guide, you can do this as follows:

 I heard about this method and decided to try it with my board.
 I needed to replace the Atmega128 chip but didn’t have hot air solder for desoldering IC.
 I tried this weird desoldering technique, and I can say that I was satisfied.
 Tracks and other parts weren’t damaged.
 The Atmega128 board is working again as before.